 To prepare for your penile implant procedure, you will first discuss penile implants with Dr. Lazare.
 During your visit, he will review your medical history, perform a physical exam, and discuss your expectations.
 He will also explain the benefits and risks, including possible complications.

-Before surgery, you may also need to avoid certain medications such as aspirin and anti-inflammatory drugs which may increase the risk for bleeding.
+Before surgery, you may also need to avoid certain medications such as aspirin and anti-inflammatory drugs which may increase the risk of bleeding.

 Infections following penile implant surgery typically happen in the first few weeks.
 Early infections can cause swelling to the scrotum and fever.
 Later infections may cause persistent or recurrent long-term pain.
 Surgery to remove the penile implant is usually necessary to treat an infection.